Steps of the eviction process in California:

 The complaint should include the following information:

-- Landlord and tenant contact information.
+- Landlord and tenant contact information

-- The rental property address.
+- The rental address including county

-- The type of lease agreement (i.e., written, oral, etc.).
+- The type of tenancy and lease agreement

-- If the tenancy is subject to the Tenant Protection Act of 2019.
+- If the tenancy is subject to the Tenant Protection Act of 2019

-- The grounds for eviction (i.e., nonpayment of rent, lease violation, etc.).
+- The grounds for eviction (i.e., nonpayment of rent, lease violation, etc.)

-- The type of notice that was served, the date of service, and the method of delivery service.
+- The type of notice that was served, the date of service, and the method of delivery service

-- The landlord’s demand requests (i.e., possession, rent due, attorney’s fees, damages, etc.).
+- The landlord’s demand requests (i.e., possession, rent due, attorney’s fees, damages, etc.)

-- If the tenancy is subject to rent control.
+- If the tenancy is subject to rent control

 Additionally, if applicable, the following documents should be attached to the complaint for the court’s records:

-- A copy of the lease or rental agreement (if there is one) and any written changes the tenant agreed to.
+- A copy of the lease or rental agreement (if there is one) and any written changes the tenant agreed to

-- A copy of the eviction notice.
+- A copy of the eviction notice

-- A copy of written proof that notice was given (i.e., return receipt for mailer, etc.).
+- A copy of written proof that notice was given (i.e., return receipt for mailer, etc.)

-Some courts in California have additional local forms to complete, so please check with the court clerk’s office for any additional requirements.
+Some courts in California have additional local forms to complete, so check with the court clerk’s office for any additional requirements.

-Step 3: Court Serves Tenant with Summons & Complaint
+Step 3: Court Serves Tenant with Summons and Complaint

-The Summons and Complaint may be served by one of the following methods:
+The summons and complaint may be served by one of the following methods:

-- Posting a copy of the Summons and Complaint in a conspicuous place on the rental unit.
+- Posting a copy of the summons and complaint in a conspicuous place on the rental unit

 If the summons and complaint are left with someone other than the tenant, or posted on the rental property, then a copy must also be mailed to the tenant for service to be considered “complete.”